-The new RIGID TQ Case for the SOFTT-W Tourniquet is currently being fielded by thousands of professionals around the world.
+The new RIGID TQ Case can be used for SOF and SOFTT-W Tourniquets and is currently being fielded by thousands of professionals around the world.
 All of the great features of the original Kydex version but better.
 Injection molding allows a stronger case that offers a lot more mounting options and adjustments in the ride on your belt or MOLLE compatible vest.

-The SOFTT-W Tourniquet is held in place by friction, so there are no straps, buckles, or flaps to deal with when seconds matter.
+The tourniquet is held in place by friction, so there are no straps, buckles, or flaps to deal with when seconds matter.
 The RIGID TQ Case offers true one-handed gross motor skills deployment of the tourniquet.
-Whether you are running it on your duty belt or your vest, just grab the exposed part of the SOFTT-W and swiftly pull up.
+Whether you are running it on your duty belt or your vest, just grab the exposed part of the tourniquet and swiftly pull up.